felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

   <img src="images/Tableau 03 - Revenue from New VS Returning Customer Monthly.png" width="85%">
 </p>

+Growth is retention-driven, new customer acquisition is too small relative to total revenue and needs reinforcement.
 Repeat customers generate the majority of revenue, while revenue from first-time customers declines over time.
 Holiday peaks are driven almost entirely by returning customers.

-**Overall:**
-Growth is retention-driven, new customer acquisition is too small relative to total revenue and needs reinforcement.
+**Recommendation:**

-Run new customers acquisition-focused campaigns in weak months, and improve onboarding to convert first-time buyers into repeat buyers faster.
+- Run new customers acquisition-focused campaigns in weak months, and improve onboarding to convert first-time buyers into repeat buyers faster.
-Launch referral programs driven by loyal returning customers.
+- Launch referral programs driven by loyal returning customers.

 <br><br>
 ---